-- Yes ONTAP support kerberos authentication requests across forest trusts.
+- Yes ONTAP supports Kerberos authentication requests across forest trusts

 - In order to perform authentication with Kerberos, the client requests a service ticket for the filer.

 - When the client receives the ticket, it then given to the filer.

 - The filer itself then decrypts the ticket using its own version of the password hash.